mkulaczkowski/clusterone-tutorials/titanic/README.md

 - [Python](https://python.org/) 3.5
 - [Git](https://git-scm.com/)
 - The TensorFlow Python library.
 Install it using `pip install tensorflow`
 - The Clusterone Python library.
-Install it with `pip install clusterone==2.0.0a03`
+Install it with `pip install clusterone`

 Additionally, to run the code on the Clusterone platform, you need a Clusterone account.
-[Sign up](https://clusterone.com/) for free if you don't have an account yet.
+[Join the waitlist](https://clusterone.com/join-waitlist/) if you don't have an account yet.

 To get ready to use the Titanic tutorial, clone this repository to your machine: